-As mentioned, America First Investment Advisors LLC is the oldest firm on this list.
-It is an employee-owned firm that maintains a small size, with just five employees on staff.
+As mentioned, America First Investment Advisors LLC is an employee-owned firm that maintains a small size, with just five employees on staff.
 Notably, the firm requires all employees who are involved in portfolio management or financial planning to have at least a college degree and two years of experience in investment-related work.

 The firm offers financial planning services and help with investment management.
 AFIA’s focus is on long-term investing to help clients prepare for retirement and major life events.

 America First Investment Advisors has a list of simple and concrete criteria that it looks for when investing in any company’s stock.
 On that list is a strong balance sheet, cash flow in excess of the company’s operating costs and an “identifiable market niche that provides a competitive advantage.”

 The firm’s goal with fixed-income securities, such as bonds, is to limit the number of transactions, because making many transactions tends to decrease the net value of bond investments.
 So when AFIA invests in bonds, it typically goes with bond exchange-traded funds (ETFs).
 The firm does sometimes invest in individual bonds for clients who are looking to buy large amounts of fixed-income securities.

 Silverleaf Advisor Group, LLC has $110.41 million in assets under management (AUM).
 Even though that’s among the lowest AUMs on this list, Silverleaf Advisor Group has a rather large staff of seven advisors.
 One of those advisors is a chartered financial analyst (CFA).